siddharth238/messenger_clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://siddharth238.github.io/messenger_clone_reactjs/).
+This project was bootstrapped with [Visit](https://siddharth-messenger.netlify.app/).

 ## Available Scripts